Zoonotic Diseases & Human Health: An Overview of Transmission and Global Impact

 • Expanding international reporting systems

-Technological advances such as machine learning and genomic analysis are expected to improve how scientists identify and monitor emerging zoonotic pathogens.
+Technological advances such as machine learning and genomic analysis are expected to improve early detection of emerging pathogens.

 Conclusion

-Zoonotic diseases remain an important topic in global health because they illustrate the interconnected relationship between humans, animals, and the environment.
-Understanding how these diseases originate and spread helps public health authorities develop strategies for prevention and response.
+Zoonotic diseases highlight the interconnected relationship between humans, animals, and the environment.
+Understanding their transmission and impact helps improve prevention and response strategies.